wooiseong/portfolio-backend-on-vercel/README.md

 # portfolio-backend-on-vercel

 This is the backend database for the project <a href="https://github.com/wooiseong/portfolio-project-vercel/tree/main">portfolio</a>.
-I do not apply for a remote mySql hosting service.
+I did not apply for a remote mySql hosting service.
 This is only a fake API and the feedback collected on the project cannot be stored.

 For nodeJS file connected to local mySQL database:  <a href="https://github.com/wooiseong/portfolio-nodeJS-mySql">portfolio-nodeJS-mySql</a>